ShellShoccar-jpn/kotoriotoko/README.en.md

 ## What is This?

-Kotoriotoko, it means "Little Bird Man" in Japanese, is a command set to operating [Twitter](https://twitter.com/).
-This makes it possible to operating Twitter on CUI.
+Kotoriotoko, it means "Little Bird Man" in Japanese, is a command set to operate [Twitter](https://twitter.com/).
+This makes it possible to operate Twitter on CUI.
 It means that it gets easier to operate Twitter by other applications on UNIX.

 And Kotoriotoko commands provide a lot of the following functions.